 The Power and Popular Politics Cluster focuses on:

-- Critically engaging with voice, accountability and citizenship in conventional and newer spaces, including the interface between the online/offline
+- Critically engaging with voice, accountability and citizenship in established, changing and and emerging civic spaces, including the interface between the online/offline.

 - Exploring through a post-civil society lens organised and non-organised, violent and peaceful social and political action and unruliness.

 - Addressing intersecting inequalities with ethnic and religious minority groups and others who have been marginalised or rendered invisible.

 - Investigating the mechanisms of social change arising from global crises and local responses seen through a moral economy lens.

 - Mobilising new understandings of power to counter patriarchy and other structural drivers of the backlash against movements for equality and accountability.